 5 tips for setting up successful and dependable IT infrastructure monitoring

-Here are my top five tips for setting up successful and dependable IT infrastructure monitoring:
+Here are our top five tips for setting up successful and dependable IT infrastructure monitoring:

 5. Be forewarned!